MICLab-Unicamp/Midsagittal-CC-Parameterization/README.md

 **UNDER CONSTRUCTION**

-To access the demo, go to this [link](https://midsagittal-cc-parameterization.streamlit.app/).
+To access the online demo, go to this [link](https://midsagittal-cc-parameterization.streamlit.app/).